aboucaud/deeplearning4astro_labs_2019/labs/deblending/README.md

 Since the computation task is large without GPUs, you will design a network archicteture locally, test that it runs and then submit the results to a server on which we will run the training using a complete training set.
 We will then measure a score on a test set and keep a leaderboard.

-1. The

-Each model you create should be placed in a `.py` file whose name **HAS TO** follow the rule `nameofthebinome_submissionname.py`, with a **SINGLE** underscore to separate both names and no other specific character.
+1. Create your network model: Each model you create should be placed in a `.py` file whose name **HAS TO** follow the rule `nameofthebinome_submissionname.py`, with a **SINGLE** underscore to separate both names and no other specific character.
+The model needs to be in a function called model.
+An example file can be found here []

 Before submitting the model, try that it works first on your computer by running